gotmax23/feedbin-docker/README.md

 Once you're done, you can prevent new users from registering by [modifying cour Caddy config](https://github.com/angristan/feedbin-docker/issues/3#issuecomment-700286769).

 ### 6. Maintenance
-I recommend doing this each time you update your system.
+I recommend updating your container images each time you update your system.
 In order to do this, run this command:
 ``` sh
 docker-compose pull && docker-compose build --no-cache && docker-compose up -d
 ```

+I am working on setting up CI so the containers will automatically build each time a commit is pushed to this repo, so users don't need to build the cotainers themselves.